Ademking/koukicons_flutter/README.md

 ),
 ```

-# List of Icons
+# :star: List of Icons

 To explore all the icons, [Click Here 🍪](https://github.com/Ademking/koukicons_flutter/blob/master/ListIcons.md)

-# App size
+# :pushpin: App size

 Q: There are many icons.
 My app will be very big if i use this package?

 A: No, Don't worry.
 Your app will import only the icons that you are using. so your app size will be so small.

+# :warning: Disclaimer

+I don't own these Icons, i collected them from the entire internet.
+(Flaticons, and many other websites...).
+I have just made this collection to help others.I don't advice you to use it in commercial applications.

+You can use your own icons / contribute to this repository by adding new icons here (the part below...)

+Again, I made this package for educational purposes.
+Thank you :heart:

-# How to add new icons to this library
+# :question: How to add new icons to this library

 1. Fork this repository